 2' to 3' $11.00

 PLANTING CHESTNUT TREES

-Plant at least two chestnut trees in close proximity for pollination.
-Trees must be planted with a minimum of 35′ spacing.
-They can grow in a wide variety of soil types, but I recommend avoiding wet or heavy clay soil.
-These trees are tolerant to low pH as well as low fertility.
-Requires at least 6 hours of full sun.
+Plant at least two chestnut trees nearby for pollination.
+Chestnut trees must be planted with a minimum of 35′ spacing.
+They can grow in various soil types, but I recommend avoiding wet or heavy clay soil.
+These trees are tolerant to low pH and fertility but will grow best in nutrient-rich loam soil.
+They require at least 6 hours of full sun.